I2Djs/pdf-frame/README.md

 ## Introduction

 i2d-pdf-frame is a 2D graphical framework written on top of the i2djs framework.
 It provides a declarative HTML syntax and semantics for defining graphical content.
 With i2d-pdf-frame, you can easily create and manipulate 2D graphics using familiar SVG tag syntax.
-The framework supports rendering output as Canvas, PDF, and SVG, allowing you to generate various types of graphical content efficiently.
+The framework supports rendering output as Canvas, PDF, allowing you to generate various types of graphical content efficiently.
 Additionally, i2d-pdf-frame enables the creation of multi-page PDF documents with ease.

 ## Features